I have a long history of loving Harry Potter.

 It’s an interesting plot because it is a major mix between new characters and plot lines, and familiar characters and stories.
 I’ve read some reviews saying it feels like fan fiction, and I can absolutely see that.
 It does have that sort of new/old mashup feeling.
 I won’t pretend it’s not hugely fun to see familiar characters (Draco Malfoy!
 Hermione as Minister of Magic!
 Dumbledore in his picture frames!
 Ginny and Ron!).

-There were some amusing parts, but I didn’t find it as clever or funny as the original series – I think I only really cracked a major smile once.
+In Harry Potter and the Cursed Child there were some amusing parts, but I didn’t find it as clever or funny as the original series – I think I only really cracked a major smile once.

 Still, I’m absolutely glad I read it – it was totally delightful to be back in that world with those characters again, and no one has an imagination quite like J.K.
 Rowling.
 If you’re a fan of the original series, it’s just a fun quick dip back into that beloved storyline, brief though it might be.